 An apprenticeship is a job in training.
 It allows you to gain a qualification, new skills and valuable experience - all whilst earning a wage.

-There’s a huge range to choose from.
-It used to be the case that apprenticeships were generally in trades like construction and engineering, but now they’re in any type of work, so you can work in anything from floristry to aerospace engineering.
+It used to be the case that apprenticeships were generally in trades like Construction and Engineering, but now there’s a huge range to choose from - from Floristry to Law.

-- Intermediate (Level 2 – equivalent to 5 GCSE passes)
+- Intermediate (Level 2 - equivalent to five GCSE passes)

-- Advanced (Level 3 – equivalent to 2 A level passes)
+- Advanced (Level 3 - equivalent to two A level passes)

 - Higher (Levels 4,5,6 and 7 - equivalent to a foundation degree)